Greeley, Colorado Therapists

 Find a therapist in Greeley, Colorado that meets your needs.
 Browse our comprehensive list of affordable and licensed therapists in Greeley, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Greeley, Colorado

-With Denver to the south, mountains to the east, Cheyenne to the north and miles and miles of cows to the east, Greeley, Colorado, population 105,448, is a relatively laid-back place to live.
+With Denver to the south, mountains to the east, Cheyenne to the north, and miles and miles of cows to the east, Greeley, Colorado, population 105,448, is a relatively laid-back place to live.
 The famous Colorado sunshine helps residents get through the cold and snowy winters, as do the 10 top ski resorts located within a three-hour drive.
-While Fast Food Nation and slaughterhouses in the area may have made Greeley infamous, the affordable cost of living, beautiful outdoors adventures such as Poudre River Trail, Josephine Jones State Park and Houston Gardens help make up for this reputation.
+While Fast Food Nation and slaughterhouses in the area may have made Greeley infamous, the affordable cost of living, and beautiful outdoor adventures such as Poudre River Trail, Josephine Jones State Park, and Houston Gardens help make up for this reputation.
 The city is also home to the beautiful University of Northern Colorado and fun festivals such as the Greeley Blues Jam and Greeley Stampede.

 Mental Health in Greeley

 While there are multiple causes of mental illness, residents of Greeley face some unique mental health challenges.

 - High Altitude: Greeley sits 4,715 feet above sea level.
 There has been some research showing connections between higher altitudes and worsening depression levels.
 Altitude may also lower the effectiveness of antidepressant medication.